-Sand all the pieces very well, stain and let dry.
+Sand all the pieces very well, paint and let dry.

 Place all your pieces together.
-Make sure their is a small space between the plywood and the 1 by 2 boards.
+Make sure to leave a small space between the plywood and the 1 by 2 boards.
 This little bit of extra space is necessary to leave room for the fabric you will attach later.

 Go ahead and use whatever materials you have on hand to provide a cushion to the bottom portion of the bulletin board.
-I used two layers of cardboard for padding, you can use cork board, a rubber mat, anything that will accept the board pins.
+I used two layers of cardboard for padding, you can use a cork board, a rubber mat, anything that will allow you to push pins into it.
 Glue the cardboard to the plywood.

 Cut a piece of fabric to 14 by 23″ Press the seams 1/2 inch, so it doesn’t show on the back when attached.

-Place the fabric over the padding, making sure the fabric is tight, staple the fabric to the side of the plywood.
+Place the fabric over the padding.
+Make sure the fabric is tight, staple the fabric to the side of the plywood.
 Hammer the staples really flat if necessary.

-Using a kitchen knife push any ruffled material into the cracks.
+Using a screwdriver push any ruffled material into the cracks.
 Drill and screw into the frame from the bottom and the sides.

 Attach a hanger and start decorating.

-I made this arrangement for the girls visit.
-I think it would look really cute with farmhouse animal cut outs and a word sign that said, “Life’s Better on the Farm”, or “I wish I may, I wish I might, I wish I get a farm tonight”.
+This arrangement is obviously for little girls, some other ideas for boys are farmhouse animal cutouts and a word sign that said, “Life’s Better on the Farm”, or “I wish I may, I wish I might, I wish I get a farm tonight”.
 You could use a bunch of long grass to dry instead of the flowers.

 Thanks for stopping by.